 What types of home insurance do I need in Hawaii?

-If you live in Hawaii, you’ll need basic insurance (dwelling, personal property, liability, medical payments and loss of use coverage).
-However, you’ll also benefit from having a flood insurance and earthquake insurance policy.
+If you live in Hawaii, you will need basic insurance (dwelling, personal property, liability, medical payments and loss of use coverage).
+However, you will also benefit from having additional coverages such as flood and earthquake insurance policies.